Let us examine the difference between two often-confused terms: Forgiveness and Reconciliation.

 As we have seen, forgiveness and reconciliation are not the same.
 Forgiveness is about letting go of the past, while reconciliation is about committing to a future.
 Reconciliation may or may not be possible due to many sorts of obstacles.
 And when it isn’t possible, forgiveness comes in handy, because you can do it on your own and for your own — to let go of YOUR burdens.

 Both forgiveness and reconciliation could be long processes.
 They each offer healing and a chance to rebuild oneself or fix a relationship.
-Reconciliation is normally more complicated, it may sometimes never happen or, perhaps, it shouldn’t happen in some cases.
-Still, I hold that forgiveness is only one personal decision away, which is worth our emotional and mental health.
+Reconciliation is normally more complicated.
+It may sometimes never occur, or perhaps in some cases even shouldn’t occur.
+Still, forgiveness is only one personal decision away that is worth our emotional and mental health.
 For it is one key to freedom.

 Forgive, no need to forget.